 Erlay is an alternative method of announcing transactions between peers in the Bitcoin P2P network.
-The main goal of Erlay is to reduce the bandwidth utilization when propagating transaction data.
+Erlay's main goal is to reduce bandwidth utilization when propagating transaction data.

 Therefore, Erlay aims to reduce traditional transaction relay (called fanout from now on) as much as possible but, maybe counterintuitively, not to completely replace it.
-For Erlay to be optimal, a small amount of fanout is still needed, given set reconciliation works best (sketches are smaller and sketch differences cheaper to compute) when the differences between sets are small.
+For Erlay to be optimal, a small amount of fanout is still needed, given set reconciliation works best (sketches are smaller and sketch differences are cheaper to compute) when the differences between sets are small.
 This means that, even if all peers of a given node are Erlay enabled, some transactions will still be exchanged using fanout 3️⃣.
+Moreover, fanout is more efficient, and considerably faster, than set reconciliation provided the receiving node does not know about the transaction being announced.

 This raises the question: How many peers do we fanout to, and how are they picked?